 - Find the right lender early.
 Do your research and find a great mortgage lender early.
 Work with a loan officer to see what expectations and qualifications you’ll need to meet so that when the time comes, you’re more than eligible to apply.

-Are you considering a rent to own situation?
 Get in touch with Embrace Home Loans today.
-We’ll help you understand what to expect as buyer down the line, and we’ll make sure you’re prepared to be the homeowner you’ve always dreamed of.
+We’ll help you understand what to expect as a buyer down the line, and we’ll make sure you’re prepared to be the homeowner you’ve always dreamed of.